Australia boasts a sophisticated and diverse banking sector. The sector is a central artery in the body of Australia's economy.

 During and following the GFC, Australian banking institutions continued to perform strongly relative to international peers.
-Our ADIs remain profitable, adequately capitalised and well-positioned to meet the various global regulatory requirements.
+ADIs remain profitable, adequately capitalized, and well-positioned to meet the various global regulatory requirements.

 accelerating technological take-up;

 introduction of open banking;

 subdued credit growth; and

 "The accelerating pace of change from regulatory and technological developments brings the unprecedented potential to transform retail banking"